Rod Blagojevich: Early life

 Rod Blagojevich was born in Chicago, Illinois, the second of two sons of Serb immigrants from FPR Yugoslavia.
 His father, Rade B. Blagojevich, was an immigrant steel plant laborer from a village near Kragujevac, PR Serbia.
 His mother, Mila, was a Herzegovinian Serb whose family was originally from Gacko, PR Bosnia and Herzegovina.
 His parents moved to Chicago in 1947.
 He grew up on the Northwest Side of Chicago.
 Blagojevich's older brother Rob worked as a fund-raiser for Blagojevich in his later political career.
 Blagojevich spent much of his childhood working odd jobs to help the family pay its bills.
 He was a shoeshiner and pizza delivery boy before working at a meatpacking plant.
 In order to afford university costs, Blagojevich worked for the Trans-Alaska Pipeline System as a dishwasher.

 Blagojevich does not have a middle name, but uses the initial "R" in honor of his deceased father.
 His nickname in the family was "Milorad", which some have mistakenly thought to be his name at birth.

 Blagojevich graduated from Chicago's Foreman High School after transferring from Lane Technical High School.
 He played basketball in high school, and participated in two fights after training as a Golden Gloves boxer.
 After graduation, he enrolled at the University of Tampa.
 After two years, he transferred to Northwestern University in suburban Evanston, where he graduated in 1979 with a B.A. in history.
 He earned his J.D. from the Pepperdine University School of Law in 1983.
 He later said of the experience: "I went to law school at a place called Pepperdine in Malibu, California, overlooking the Pacific Ocean — a lot of surfing and movie stars and all the rest.
 I barely knew where that law library was."

 Personal life

 Blagojevich is married to Patricia Mell, the daughter of former Chicago alderman Richard Mell.
 He is a Serbian Orthodox Christian.

 Blagojevich voted for Ronald Reagan in 1980 and voted for his re-election in 1984.

 Amateur boxing career

 Blagojevich had an amateur boxing career which spanned 13 months and included Golden Gloves competition.
-He trained under Jerry Marzillo in Chicago's Park District, and he fought some of his matches at the St. Andrews Gym in Chicago's Northside.
+He trained under Jerry Marzillo in Chicago's Park District, and he fought some of his matches at the St. Andrews Gym on Chicago's North Side.